oracle-livelabs/goldengate/mysql-ggs/setup/setup.md

 9. Click **Create Autonomous Database**.

 		The Autonomous Data Warehouse instance appears in the list of databases.
 It becomes active in a few minutes.

-## Task 6: Load the ADW schema
+## Task 6: Unlock the GGADMIN user and load the sample schema

 1. After the instance becomes Active, select it to view its details and access tools.